scperkins/EJEHardenberg.github.io/public/writing/political/ferguson-evidence.md

 - Examiner counted nine wounds (Page 50), also notes not all of them were bullet wounds.
 - The examiner is the one who removes items from the pockets of the body, but is not aware if he was the first to do so.
-(Pg 53-54)
+(Pg 53-54) He also noted a small amount of weed.
 - The body's right arm was out and the left arm against the waistband (Pg 55)
 - Brown's body had abrasions on the back of his left hand and on the